 A feasibility study by the City of Port Huron and St. Clair County in 2010 identified the need for approximately 40,000 square feet of mixed-use space to host a variety of functions such as concerts, shows, exhibits, conferences, and other large events.
-St. Clair County, the City of Port Huron, and JB Real Estate Development, LLC, proposed to develop a new, publicly owned convention center, privately renovate the Thomas Edison Inn, and expand and reconstruct the existing attached restaurant.
-In addition, Baker College intended to develop a culinary school adjacent to the hotel to complement the development.
-The project is located on approximately 12.5 acres at and around 500 Thomas Edison Parkway in the City of Port Huron, along the St. Clair River, with a dominating view of the beautiful Blue Water Bridge.
+St. Clair County, the City of Port Huron, and JB Real Estate Development LLC proposed to develop a new publicly-owned convention center, privately renovate the Thomas Edison Inn, and expand and reconstruct the existing attached restaurant.
+In addition, Baker College planned to develop a culinary school adjacent to the hotel that would complement the development.
+The project is located on approximately 12.5 acres at and around 500 Thomas Edison Parkway in the City of Port Huron and is along the St. Clair River with a dominating view of the beautiful Blue Water Bridge.
+This visionary public/private partnership came at a time of economic uncertainty for the area and required bold leadership, investment, and support to become a reality.

-The primary parcels of land upon which the development was to occur had a long industrial history.
-As early as 1858 the property was a depot and rail yard for the Grand Trunk Railroad.
-Maps of this brownfield site from 1898 show underground oil storage tanks, chemical storage in a former roundhouse where engines were assembled, forge shops, assembly and machine shops, a tin shop, a brass foundry, boilers, and coal, iron, and oil storage buildings.
-The Grand Trunk continued operations on the property until about 1910.
-Shortly thereafter, Peerless Cement Corporation acquired the property, using some of the former railroad buildings to support the cement and concrete manufacturing process.
-These operations continued through the 1960s.
-The buildings were demolished in the mid-1970s, and development of the Thomas Edison Inn began in the early 1980s.
-During the construction of the original hotel, many of the brownfield conditions were addressed including buried debris and contaminated soil; however, contaminated soil remained distributed across the property, qualifying the site as a facility or brownfield as part of this contemporary redevelopment.
-As part the redevelopment, the functionally obsolete, 24-year-old hotel would need a complete renovation, including selective demolition and extensive updates.
-In addition to the brownfield conditions at the site, the public infrastructure serving the property---specifically, municipal water, sanitary sewer service, and road access and connectivity to the site---would need to be significantly improved and expanded.
+During construction of the original hotel, many of the brownfield conditions were addressed including buried debris and contaminated soil.
+However, contaminated soil remained distributed across the property, qualifying the site as a facility (or a brownfield).
+As part of the redevelopment, the functionally obsolete, 24-year-old hotel would need a complete renovation including selective demolition and extensive updates.
+In addition to the brownfield conditions at the site, the public infrastructure serving the property (municipal water, sanitary sewer service, and road access and connectivity to the site) would need to be significantly improved and expanded.

 The public/private partnership created for this development invested over $9 million and $14 million, respectively.
-The funding for the project included New Market Tax Credits, a Transportation Economic Development Grant from MDOT, USDA Rural Development support, a portion of the hotel tax, a county construction bond, an EPA Brownfield Assessment Grant through the St. Clair County Brownfield Redevelopment Authority, and tax increment financing through the City of Port Huron Brownfield Redevelopment Authority, which included support from the Michigan Strategic Fund for capture of school/state tax increment.
+The funding for the project included New Market Tax Credits, a Transportation Economic Development Grant from MDOT, USDA Rural Development support, a portion of the hotel tax, a County construction bond, an EPA Brownfield Assessment Grant through the St. Clair County Brownfield Redevelopment Authority, and tax increment financing through the City of Port Huron Brownfield Redevelopment Authority, which included support from the Michigan Strategic Fund for capture of school/state tax increment.